1203mueed/waste_patrol_website/setup.md

 **Smart Waste Management System with AI-Powered Detection**

 Follow this comprehensive guide to get your Waste Patrol system running on your local machine.
-This system includes a React frontend, Node.js backend, Python AI service with YOLO, and MongoDB database.
+This system includes a React frontend, Node.js backend, Python AI service with YOLO, and PostgreSQL database.

 ## 📋 Prerequisites